fommil/fpmortals/manuscript/complete.md

   } yield true
 ~~~~~~~~

-which are equivalent.
-We're making a lot of assumptions about the
+which are equivalent for our algebra, but not in general.
+We're making a lot of
-Google Container API here, but this is a reasonable choice to make.
+assumptions about the Google Container API here, but this is a reasonable choice
+to make.

 A practical consequence is that a `Monad` must be *commutative* if its
 `applyX` methods can be allowed to run in parallel.
 We cheated in